red rally Imp, from an '84 design by Nick Webb

 Dave Payne used a Chamois during 1989 for autograss racing with the Mid Kent Autograss Club.
 He participated in class Production Cars up to 1000cc, so he was up against Minis and fiat 127s.

-Roger Burn was the BTRDA Autocross Champion once (?) in the 70's.
-He drove a Clan.
+Roger Burn was a BTRDA Autocross Champion in the 70s.

 Andrew Cowan and Colin Malkin